ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/external-dns.md

   Configure or remove arguments to fit your needs.
 Additional arguments required for your DNS provider can be found by checking the [ExternalDNS repo's deployment instructions](https://github.com/kubernetes-sigs/external-dns#deploying-to-a-cluster).

-   * `--source=ambassador-host` - required across all DNS providers to tell ExternalDNS to look for hostnames in the $productName$ `Host` configurations.
+   * `--source=ambassador-host` - required across all DNS providers to tell ExternalDNS to look for hostnames in the Emissary `Host` configurations.

-3. Apply the above config with the following command to deploy ExternalDNS to your cluster and configure support for $productName$
+3. Apply the above config with the following command to deploy ExternalDNS to your cluster and configure support for Emissary

   ```shell
   kubectl apply -f externaldns-ambassador.yaml